Shared Governance

 Definition

-Upper Iowa University defines shared governance as consistent and continued discussion, collaboration and communication among stakeholders, including students, faculty, staff, administration and the Board of Trustees.
-This commitment includes encouraging ideas and input in decision-making processes by all stakeholders for the purpose of determining strategic decisions and outcomes.
+Upper Iowa University defines shared governance as consistent and continued discussion, collaboration and communication amongst the members of the University community, including students, faculty, staff, administration and the Board of Trustees.
+This commitment includes encouraging ideas and input in decision-making processes by all community members for the purpose of determining strategic decisions and outcomes.

 What It is Not

-Through shared governance, we strive to nurture and strengthen a foundation of personal and institutional accountability, trust, collaboration, communication, transparency, inclusiveness, honesty and integrity.
-Shared governance empowers stakeholders to provide input and dialogue in the University’s effort to:
+Through shared governance, we strive to nurture and strengthen a foundation of personal and institutional accountability, trust, collaboration, communication, transparency, inclusiveness, honesty, and integrity.
+Shared governance empowers participants to provide input and dialogue in the efforts to:

-2. Explore innovative opportunities and other issues as identified by stakeholders;
+- Explore innovative opportunities and other issues as identified by community members;

 For shared governance to work, we must all hold ourselves accountable to being active consumers of due process and following prescribed best practices in shared governance for feedback and/or decision making.
 We must ensure that we are informing decision maker(s) with the best available information and empowering/trusting them to make the best decision for UIU.